Protect Your Business: Why Your Business Needs General Liability Insurance Coverage

 Because the cost varies depending on many factors, it's best to speak with an insurance agent to get an accurate quote designed for your business.
 They can also help you determine the amount of coverage you need.

-Structuring your small business as an LLC or corporation offers some protection for your personal assets in case of lawsuits, but they leave your business assets vulnerable.
+Structuring your small business as an LLC or corporation offers some additional protection for your personal assets in case of lawsuits, but they leave your business assets vulnerable.
 General liability insurance steps in to protect your business assets.
 Some states also require some kind of business liability insurance.
 Likewise, someone like a general contractor must often provide proof of insurance to win a bid for a job.

 There is no difference.
 General liability insurance is sometimes referred to as: